Globalisation for the Common Good Initiative (GCGI) was created and is currently managed by Coventry-based Kamran Mofid.

 In order to focus on life’s bigger picture and guided by the principles of hard work, commitment, volunteerism and service; with a great passion for dialogue of cultures, civilisations, religions, ideas and visions, at an international conference in Oxford in 2002 the Globalisation for the Common Good Initiative (GCGI) and the GCGI Annual International Conference Series were founded.

 We recognise that our socio-economic problems are closely linked to our spiritual problems and vice versa.
 Moreover, socio-economic justice, peace and harmony will come about only when the essential connection between the spiritual and practical aspects of life is valued.
 Necessary for this journey is to discover, promote and live for the common good.
 The principle of the common good reminds us that we are all really responsible for each other – we are our brothers’ and sisters’ keepers – and must work for social conditions which ensure that every person and every group in society is able to meet their needs and realize their potential.
 It follows that every group in society must take into account the rights and aspirations of other groups, and the well-being of the whole human family.
+So this project relates directly to social inclusion and community cohesion.

 One of the greatest challenges of our time is to apply the ideas of the global common good to practical problems and forge common solutions.
 Translating the contentions of philosophers, spiritual and religious scholars and leaders into agreement between policymakers and nations is the task of statesmen and citizens, a challenge to which Globalisation for the Common Good Initiative (GCGI) adheres.
 The purpose is not simply talking about the common good, or simply to have a dialogue, but the purpose is to take action, to make the common good and dialogue work for all of us, benefiting us all.